anjathiart/network/README.md

 # network
 A Twitter-like social network website for making posts and following users.
+Check out a demo video here: https://youtu.be/P_QSEHIOCck

 ## Technologies